adorsys/open-banking-gateway/docs/ContributionGuidelines.md

 * We prefer using Mockito over EasyMock for unit-tests.
 * We prefer SpringBoot autoconfiguration over manual Configuration where possible

+# Adding new modules

+When adding new modules or changing other modules ensure you are adding them to `last-module-codecoverage` too.

 #### Open API 3.0

 We use API First approach, so that API files are the first source of a contract.